ibm-cloud-docs/vpc/hub-spoke-configure-dns-resolver.md

 This VPC feature is available only to accounts with special approval to preview this feature.
 {: preview}

-After you create a DNS-shared VPC by creating a resolution binding to the DNS hub VPC, you must set the shared VPC's DNS resolver type to Delegated so that the VPC can use the custom resolver in the DNS hub VPC.
+After you create a DNS-shared VPC by creating a resolution binding to the DNS hub VPC, you must set the shared VPC's DNS resolver type to Delegated or Manual so that the VPC can use the custom resolver in the DNS hub VPC.
 {: shortdesc}

 ## About resolver types